MedMaxLab/BIDSAlign/README.md

 Moreover interally it uses two functions:
 - For the non-parametric permutation t-test [hfASDmodules: Reorganization of functionally connected subnetworks in autism](https://zenodo.org/records/44657).
 - For the iaf calculation: [restingIAF](https://zenodo.org/records/2575868)

-If you want to avoid downloading these external packages, please set paf=false and test_parametric=true when using the visualisation function groups_visualization.
+If you want to avoid downloading these additional packages, please set paf=false and test_parametric=true when using the visualisation function groups_visualization.

 ## Contributors:
 * M.Sc.
 Andrea Zanola